-- 7) The use of checks in transactions - A) entails lower information costs than the use of currency. - B) entails fewer steps than settling transactions with currency. - C) avoids the cost of shipping currency back and forth. - D) entails lower information and fewer steps than settling transactions with currency.
+- 7) The use of checks in transactions - A) entails lower information costs than the use of currency. - B) entails fewer steps than settling transactions with currency. - C) avoids the cost of transporting currency back and forth. - D) entails fewer steps and lower information costs than settling transactions with currency.